by Sondra Wilson. [email protected]. Updated 11/22/2022.

 Part Five – “An Upsetting Discovery”:

 Sixteen years have passed since I was arrested for the license discrepancy and for “trespassing” into the restroom.
 Since that time, I have always thought of my experience as a “win” until recently.
 On November 3, 2022 – following a separate injustice involving local nonprofit Reliable Street – I ordered a copy of the docket for every injustice I’ve experienced here in Ames in hopes to get the records for this series of injustices set straight.

-It was then – after looking what was written in the docket – that I learned Mr. Allen changed all my pleas for the above cases from “NOT GUILTY” to “GUILTY” as part of a plea agreement I was not informed about (which I never would have consented to).
+It was then – after looking what was written in the docket – that I learned Mr. Allen changed two of my pleas for the above cases from “NOT GUILTY” to “GUILTY” as part of a plea agreement I was not informed about (which I never would have consented to).
 I was under the impression that the City of Ames issued the apology letter and check to me because they realized I was treated unfairly.
 Now – more than a decade later – I have learned that the State of Iowa has absolutely no record I was wronged!
 I asked Mr. Allen for a copy of any documentation I may have signed wherein I consented to changing my pleas, however he said there are none.
-Although he told me that I verbally consented, I absolutely would not have: I would not have agreed to pleading guilty to being “a man who trespassed into the women’s restroom”.
-Why would I agree to that??
-Here is a copy of the docket for this case where you can see that I plead “not guilty”, however my three not guilty pleas for all the above cases were changed to “guilty” by Mr. Allen.
+Although he told me that I verbally consented, I absolutely would not have.
+Here is a copy of the docket for this case where you can see that Mr. Allen changed my not guilty pleas to guilty.

 While I do sincerely appreciate Mr. Allen helping to arrange the apology letter and preventing me from spending additional time in jail for crimes I had been falsely accused of, acknowledgement that the State was at fault should have been entered into the state record.
+Additionally, he should not have changed my pleas!
 I need to get these charges stricken from my record.